johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 - **Cultural and Intellectual Diversity**: A diverse population brings a wealth of perspectives, ideas, and innovations that drive progress.
 - **Collaborative Innovation**: Diverse teams are more likely to develop creative solutions to complex problems, particularly when augmented by AI capabilities.
-- **Ethical AI Development**: Incorporating diverse viewpoints ensures that AI systems are designed with fairness and inclusivity in mind, avoiding biases that could perpetuate inequality.
+- **Ethical AI Development**: Incorporating diverse viewpoints ensures that AI systems are designed with fairness and inclusively in mind, avoiding biases that could perpetuate inequality.

 ### Accelerating into the Future